mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * Cohesions gets entangled with possible S&D Connections.
 If D1 connects with S then D2 will lose cohesion with D1.
 If D2 connects with S then D1 will lose cohesion with D2.

 ## Econ One Liners:
+* When everything does collapse things like credit scores are not going to matter.
 * Post-Money resource allocation and ASV allocation are the same.
 * Have to talk about consumer products forcing more consumption closer in the future than would otherwise be needed.
 * Debt over 20yrs is most likely consumption debt.
 The chance debt is investment rather than consuption is inversly correlated to maturity
 * As TFP increases so too does the intracacy and the ability of institutions to do the three jobs
+  * TFP also removes some of the actions possible in the social game.
+You can not run away and start again.
 * If today one Demand needs filtering then tomorrow two will.
 Sinful Demand breeds the need for a DF.
 * Pre-Sin there are two time frames to view economics.
 Short-term which is intra moment; and long-term which is at infinity.
 No other time frame inbetween matters.
 * GDP is how much Supply was exchanged in a year in terms of ASV.